Tips & Tricks#

 Depending on your writing style, you may need to separate between soft and hard scene breaks within chapters.
 Like for instance if you switch point-of-view character often.

-In such cases you may want to use a scene heading for hard scene breaks and a section heading for soft scene breaks.
-The Build Manuscript tool will let you add separate formatting for the two when you generate your manuscript.
-You can for instance add the common “* * *” for hard breaks and select to hide section breaks, which will just insert an empty paragraph in their place.
+In such cases you may want to use different scene headings for hard and soft scene breaks.
+The Build Manuscript tool will let you define a different format for scenes using the ### and ###! heading codes when you generate your manuscript.
+You can for instance add the common “* * *” for hard breaks and select to soft scene breaks, which will just insert an empty paragraph in their place.
 See Build Settings for more details.

 Other Tools#